jamietanna/sarahseewhy.github.io/_posts/2019-04-21-this-is-how-I-work.md

 ### Who else would you like to see answer these questions?

 My team.
-Grace Hopper if she could.
+Grace Hopper from beyond.
 Leslie Knope.

 ### What’s the best advice you’ve ever received?

-_Seek first to understand, then to be understood_ - thank you [Steve Hayes](https://twitter.com/Steve_Hayes) for introducing this to me.
+_Seek first to understand, then to be understood_ - thank you [Steve Hayes](https://twitter.com/Steve_Hayes) for introducing me to this.

 _Set the pace that's right for you right now_ - my partner.